Klasmart-Engineering/klasmart-canvas/INTEGRATION_ISSUES.md

 ### Clear only removes canvas content temporarily.

 #### Reproduction Steps

 1. Draw some shapes on the canvas.
 2. Use the `Clear Myself` or `Clear All`
 3. The content disappear.
 4. Reload page.

 ##### Actual Results

 - The previously cleared content is visible after the reload.

 ##### Expected Result

 - The previously cleared content is not visible after the reload.

 ### Clear generates multiple events in canvas.

 #### Reproduction Steps

 1. Draw some shapes on the canvas.
 2. Use the `Clear Myself` or `Clear All`
 3. The content disappears.

 ##### Actual Results

 At least two events is generated for each object removed from the whiteboard.

 ##### Expected Results

 Only one event is generated for each object removed.

 ##### Remarks

 It would be good if clear command doesn't have to generate one event for each object that's removed.
 It would be better if the clear event is just one single event and deleting the objects is handled on the client.
 For example: { type: clear, payload: { filter?: [string] }}.
 The filter array of strings would specify which user's content to clear.
 If undefined it would clear all.

 ## Add Text Tool

-#### When adding text the input box doesn't get enlarged when characters are being typed.
+#### When adding text the input box doesn't get enlarged when characters are being typed (Only in Brave browser)

 #### Reproduction Steps